Informatievlaanderen/Data.Vlaanderen.be/documentation/readme.md

 At the infracture layer, descriped by a terraform description,  we have setup a loadbalancer.
 It is the entrypoint for all traffic between the external world (the Internet) and the internal services.
+To run the services a cluster of 4 nodes has been created.
+It consists of 3 master nodes and 1 larger worker node.
+It is the RDFstore component that has substantial different resource requirements (disk, memory) than the other components.
+By component pinning we enforce that the RDFstore will run on the larger worker node.
-To run the services a cluster of 3 nodes has been created.
-This gives a minimal amount of robustness, currently sufficient for our needs.
+This setup gives a minimal amount of robustness, currently sufficient for our needs.
 But it can be easily increased when required by interacting with terraform.
-Additionally we have added a shared disk on which the current state will be stored.
+The shared disk is used to share data across all nodes, such as the tls cerficates.
 Finally we also added a blobstore for storing large datasets.

 The application layer shows the key components of the application.
 A proxy which handles the content-negoration.
 The proxy is the only service that is accesssible from the public network.